William H. Bobbitt

 The daughter had epilepsy and didn't live to be very old.

-Facts about this person: (Mary Jane Bobbitt) Place of Burial New Hope Methodist Church
+Facts about this person: (Mary Jane Bobbitt)

-Father: Moses L. Bobbitt b: 1823 in Tenn
+Father: Moses L Bobbitt b: 1823 in Tenn

 Mother: Rachel Winchester b: 1829 in Tenn